Codecademy/docs/content/swift/concepts/switch/switch.md

 ---
-Title: 'Switch'
+Title: "Switch"
-Description: 'The switch statement is a type of conditional used to check the value of an expression against multiple cases.'
+Description: "The switch statement is a type of conditional used to check the value of an expression against multiple cases."
 Subjects:
-  - 'Mobile Development'
+  - "Mobile Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Switch'
+  - "Switch"
-  - 'Control Flow'
+  - "Control Flow"
-  - 'Variables'
+  - "Variables"
 CatalogContent:
-  - 'learn-swift'
+  - "learn-swift"
-  - 'paths/build-ios-apps-with-swiftui'
+  - "paths/build-ios-apps-with-swiftui"
 ---

 The **`switch`** statement is a type of conditional used to check the value of an expression against multiple cases.